-BioBus is seeking college students with a passion for science and an interest in gaining science communication and outreach experience.
-Jr. Scientists will receive training and mentorship by research scientists and science outreach experts.
+Every year, BioBus seeks college students with a passion for science and an interest in gaining science communication and outreach experience.
+Junior Scientists will receive training and mentorship by research scientists and science outreach experts.
 They will also gain teaching and leadership experience by serving as co-instructors in our summer programs.
-As part of their internship, interns will visit research labs at leading institutions in NYC and network with research scientists.
-Junior Scientists will be paid $18 / hour.
+As part of their internship, Junior Scientist interns will visit research labs at leading institutions in NYC and network with research scientists.
+Junior Scientists will be paid $18/hour.

 BioBus is a host site for the LifeSci NYC Internship Program!
 College students who live or go to school in NYC can apply directly to LifeSci and choose BioBus as a host site.
 Click through to the LifeSci NYC site, create a profile, and find BioBus as an employer.
-Also – apply to other great opportunities while you’re there.
+You can also apply to other great opportunities while you’re there.
 Questions?
 Email firstname.lastname@example.org

 Position 1 – Teaching and Research Junior Scientist